enemonsieur/offis_repo/AREAS/grey matters/CONTENT MARKETING.md

 into your content to make it more likely to ignite?
 That’s what the next chapter is all about!

 # PRACTICAL WAYS TO IGNITE (IDEAS)
+## 1. Always ask to share.
+Make it as easy as possible to share everything everywhere all at once.
+Ex: Hilaire sur Facebook comment faire que les gens partagent?
+Whatsapp Eunice: Dire que vous pouvez poster en statut.
+Make it status-poster friendly A recent study2 showed that content with sharing buttons is 700 percent more likely
+to spread than content without those buttons.

+## 2. Give everything for free but scattered